BNP leader Nick Griffin banned by Buckingham Palace

 "This decision is an attack on the media and their right to report on important events of the day.

 "It is an attack on the right of every person in Britain to get the news of current events reported by the media, and it is an attack on the one million plus patriots who voted for the BNP.

-"The move has obviously been made under pressure from the Con-Dem regime who are desperate for any reason to bar the BNP."'No embarrassment'
+"The move has obviously been made under pressure from the Con-Dem regime who are desperate for any reason to bar the BNP."

 As he was leaving BBC studios at Westminster, the BNP leader was confronted by human rights campaigner Peter Tatchell, who accused him of being a "gutless coward".